 Craft beer is big business in Pennsylvania.
-D. G. Yuengling and Son in Pottsville, referred to by most Pennsylvanians simply as “Yuengling,” is the largest craft brewery in the country.
-According to pa.gov, Pennsylvania ranks second in the nation for volume of craft beer production, having produced 3.2 million barrels in 2021, resulting in a $5.5 million economic impact.
+D. G. Yuengling & Son in Pottsville — the oldest brewery in America — is the largest craft brewery in the country.
+According to the most recent statistics provided by the state, Pennsylvania ranks second in the nation for volume of craft beer production, having produced 3.2 million barrels in 2021, resulting in a $5.5 million economic impact.

 Orr’s Brewing Company